Rince Ri: 2001/02 Season

 November 2001 saw Rince Ri return from injury at Naas, where he finished fourth behind Knife Edge.
 He filled the same position in his next two starts, in the John Durkan Memorial Chase and the Ericsson Chase.
 After finishing second in the Pierse Chase in January 2002, Rince Ri crossed the shores to Cheltenham, where he won the Pillar Chase.
 His next start proved to be the final one of that season, where he finished third behind Alexander Banquet in the Irish Hennessy Chase.

 2002/03 Season

 The 2002/03 season was one of mixed fortunes for Rince Ri, as he finished down the field in the John Durkan Memorial Chase, the Ericsson Chase, the Pierse Chase, and the Irish Hennessy Chase, before he went to Fairyhouse, where he won the Bobbyjo Chase in February.
 He followed that up with another win in a Listed race at Navan.
 In his final start of the season, Rince Ri finished second behind First Gold in the Punchestown Gold Cup.

 2003/04 Season

 The 2003/04 season saw Rince Ri placed in numerous Grade 1 races, without ever getting his head in front.
-He was placed in the John Durkan Memorial Chase, the Normans Grove Chase, the Pillar Chase, and the Irish Hennessy Chase, and he finished the season with a fourth behind Beef or Salmon in the Punchestown Gold Cup.
+He was placed in the John Durkan Memorial Chase, the Normans Grove Chase, the Pillar Chase, and the Irish Hennessy Chase, and he finished the season with a fourth behind Beef Or Salmon in the Punchestown Gold Cup.

+He was registered for the 2004 Grand National, but was later pulled out.